It's no secret we do things we

 They often focus on things that aren't important because they know what

-.
+kind of story sells.
 In March of last year, this Malaysia Airlines

 plane went down mysteriously.
 The logical thing is to think somebody